livia-freitas/SSF-2024-logbooks/README.md

 # SSF-2024-logbooks

 ## Python code that cleans, processes, and plots data from Portuguese naval logbooks.
-Main objective is to gather climactic, geographic, and chronological information.

 ### Part of the "Historical Records" project led by Dr. Caroline Ummenhofer